foundersandcoders/coursebook/src/course/handbook/tech-for-better.md

 During the second part of the week, the Product Teams turn their attention to the technical apsects of their product.
 Sessions include:

-**[Code Planning](https://fac-slides.netlify.app/slides/code-planning/#0):** This in two parts.
-During Service Blueprinting the Product Teams identify points of interation between users and their app, and document what should happen in the back end.
-During Teck Stacks, the Product Teams then identify potential technical options for their project's requirements.
+**[Code Planning](https://fac-slides.netlify.app/slides/code-planning/#0):** Create a Service Blueprint which identifies points of interaction between your users and the app, and how the app will respond to user input.
+Identify a tech stack to meet the project requirements.

 **[Technical Spikes](../../syllabus/projects/TFB-design/spikes/):** Product Teams read and explore documentation on technologies that might be used for their project, or to find a definitive answer for some of the "How might we" questions that came up during the Definition Workshop.